AP® World History: Modern Scoring Guide

 Section II scoring pattern

-Section II includes DBQs and LEQs that require you to write free-response answers to the questions prompted.
-Both these question types are graded on how you establish your answer based on a line of reasoning, context and evidence.
-Let’s learn more about how these questions are graded:
+Section II includes a DBQ and an LEQ that require you to write free-response answers to the questions prompted.
+Both these question types are graded on how you establish your answer based on a line of reasoning, context, and evidence.
+Let’s learn more about the AP World History grading scale for the DBQs and LEQs:

 • Document-based question